Market Analysts see Lumen Technologies Inc. [LUMN] gaining to $10. Time to buy?

 Sponsored

-The Federal Communications Commission (FCC) has approved the previously announced sale of Lumen Technologies’ (NYSE: LUMN) incumbent local exchange carrier (ILEC) business in 20 states to Brightspeed.
+Brightspeed today announced that it will build portions of its planned fiber optics network in Illinois and Michigan, bringing faster, more reliable internet and Wi-Fi to residential and business locations across its operating territory in each state.

-Lumen Technologies Inc. represents 1.01 billion in outstanding shares, while the company has a total market value of $11.07 billion with the latest information.
-LUMN stock price has been found in the range of $10.70 to $10.99.
+The results of the trading session contributed to over 11436410 shares changing hands.
+Over the past one week, the price volatility of Lumen Technologies Inc. stands at 2.20% while the volatility over the past one month is 2.35%.

-If compared to the average trading volume of 10.41M shares, LUMN reached a trading volume of 12778656 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for LUMN stock reached $11.44 billion, with 1.01 billion shares outstanding and 950.63 million shares in the current float.
+Compared to the average trading volume of 10.11M shares, LUMN reached a trading volume of 11436410 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 JP Morgan have made an estimate for Lumen Technologies Inc. shares, keeping their opinion on the stock as Underweight, with their previous recommendation back on August 05, 2022.
 The new note on the price target was released on November 04, 2021, representing the official price target for Lumen Technologies Inc. stock.

-Lumen Technologies Inc. [LUMN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.25.
-With this latest performance, LUMN shares gained by 1.52% in over the last four-week period, additionally plugging by 7.75% over the last 6 months – not to mention a drop of -9.47% in the past year of trading.
+Lumen Technologies Inc. [LUMN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.71.
+With this latest performance, LUMN shares dropped by -1.01% in over the last four-week period, additionally plugging by 6.64% over the last 6 months – not to mention a drop of -11.51% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Lumen Technologies Inc. [LUMN] shares currently have an operating margin of +21.77 and a Gross Margin at +35.41.
 Lumen Technologies Inc.’s Net Margin is presently recorded at +10.33.